DETAILED MENU

 - The Story of the Hummingbird

-We are responsible for what we do and also for what we neglect to do.
+We are responsible for what we do, and also for what we omit to do.

 - The wolf you feed